tsaol/fmbench-orchestrator/README.md

   prompt_template_keys:
   - input
   - context
-  ground_truth_col_key: answers      # The name of the answer filed in your custom data
+  ground_truth_col_key: answers      # The name of the answer field in your custom data
   question_col_key: input            # The name of the question field in your custom data

 ```